weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

         },
         {
             "class": "Publication",
-            "description": "A description of this class, in this case, it's about authors", "invertedIndexConfig": {
+            "description": "A description of this class, in this case, it's about publications", "invertedIndexConfig": {
                 "bm25": {
                     "b": 0.75,